caktus/etlman/README.md

 ## Webpack

-To re-build the js & css bundles with webpack, run:
+If you make any changes to index.js or webpack.config.js, re-build the js & css bundles by running:

 ```sh
 npm run webpack-build